 Simple, just not easy!

 Gaining muscle and losing fat are incredibly simple concepts, each rooted in well-understood, physiological mechanisms.
-But in practice, it can be very hard to achieve your body composition goals, especially if you’ve trained or eaten your way into the proverbial corner.
+But in practice, it can be very hard to achieve your body composition goals, especially if you’ve trained or eaten your way into a proverbial corner.

 If you need help with your diet, training and body composition goals, reach out below or join the Uncommon Sense Physique Facebook Group for help and advice.

-: Low Calorie Dieting Increases Cortisol
+References:: Low Calorie Dieting Increases Cortisol

 Janet Tomiyama, Traci Mann, Danielle Vinas, Jeffrey M. Hunger, Jill DeJager, Shelley E. Taylor